 If left untreated, the pain may start going down your upper leg.
 You’ll likely feel it when you lay on the side of your affected hip and when getting up from a chair.
 The joint becomes stiff, and the bursa itself is sensitive to touch.

-In extreme cases, your hip joint may become red and swollen and you may even have a fever.
+In extreme cases, your hip may become red and swollen and you may even have a fever.

 If you’ve had these symptoms for more than 2 weeks without improvement, you should see a doctor.